kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 EOF
 ```

-Once all the resources have been created by the Jaeger operator, we will have a
+After creation of Jaeger Operator resources, you have a
 Service under `my-open-telemetry-collector.jaeger.svc.cluster.local`.
-The Jaeger Query UI will be reachable at the following address:
+The Jaeger Query UI is reachable at the following address:

 ```console
 echo http://`minikube ip`